readium/readium.github.io/_pages/development/contributing.md

 If you decide to start a development based on Readium Mobile, please:

-* Make sure that the whole dev team has a good understanding of Swift and Kotlin development, including build systems, dependency management etc., i.e basics that are not part of Readium Mobile.
-The Readium community cannot help beginners in mobile development.
+* Make sure that the whole dev team has a good understanding of Swift or Kotlin development depending the project you are involved in, including build systems, dependency management etc., i.e basics that are not part of the Readium codebase.
+The Readium community cannot help beginners.
-* Before expecting help in solving your implementation issues, check the codebase of the TestApp provided with the Swift and Kotlin toolkit: the TestApp does work and has all the details you need.
+* Before expecting help in solving your implementation issues, check the codebase of the TestApp provided with the Swift and Kotlin toolkit.
-* If you have problems with the TestApp you just built, download the pre-compiled beta R2 Reader testapp (links are found in the readme of the Swift and Kotlin toolkits).
+* If you have problems with the TestApp you just built, download the pre-compiled TestApp (links are found in the readme of the Swift and Kotlin toolkits).
 * Once you have the TestApp running (and working with LCP in test mode if you are using it), this will hopefully leave only very specific questions to ask.
-* If you have specific questions about the Swift or Kotlin toolkit, and the answer is not found in the codebase, Github discussions, Slack history, please ask those questions in the #r2-swift or #r2-kotlin Slack channel respectively.
+* If you have specific questions about the Swift or Kotlin toolkit and the answer is not found in the codebase, look first into Github discussions and issues.
+* Readium Foundation members have an additional access to the Readium Slack, in the channels named #swift-toolkit and #kotlin-toolkit.
-* If after careful testing you think you have discovered an issue related to the Swift or Kotlin toolkit, please open a Github issue in the swift-toolkit or kotlin-toolkit repository respectively.
+* If after careful testing you think you have discovered an issue in a toolkit, please open a Github issue in the proper repository.
-* If the community cannot answer to your questions or help solving your problems, paid consulting has to be considered.
+* If the community cannot answer to your questions or help solving your problems, paid consulting should be considered.

 #### __On Readium Desktop__

 If you decide to start a development based on Readium Desktop (or EDRLab's Thorium Reader), please:

-* Make sure that the whole dev team has a very good understanding of Electron.js, React.js and typescript, including build systems, dependency management etc. This project is not for faint hearts ;-).
+* Make sure that the whole dev team has a very good understanding of Electron.js, Node.js, React.js and typescript, including build systems, dependency management etc. This project is not for faint hearts ;-).
-* Other rules are the same as for the Readium Mobile toolkit; the best Slack channel for discussions is #r2-desktop and issues are to be open in the appropriate r2-*-js Github repository.
-Only application-level issues can be open in the EDRLab thorium-reader Github repository.
+* Other rules are the same as for the Readium Mobile toolkit.
+* Readium Foundation members have an additional access to the Readium Slack, channel  #desktop-toolkit.
+* Application-level issues should be open in the EDRLab thorium-reader Github repository.

 #### __On Readium LCP__

 * Make sure that the whole dev team has a very good understanding of security on the Web (setting up https, securing confidential information etc.).
 * Once you have obtained the test LCP client library from EDRLab, the instructions available in the toolkit should be enough to integrate the library without hiccup.
-* A first-level support is offered by EDRLab for LCP integrations.
-* If you have specific questions about the LCP DRM, please ask those questions in the #lcp Slack channel.
+* If you have specific questions about the LCP Service and the answer is not found in the codebase, look first into Github discussions and issues.
+* Readium Foundation members have an additional access to the Readium Slack, channel  #lcp.
+* Additional support is offered by EDRLab for LCP prospects.
-* If the community cannot answer to your questions or help solving your problems, paid consulting has to be considered.
+* If the community cannot answer to your questions or help solving your problems, paid consulting should be considered.

 #### __Once the app is ready__

-* Please announce this achievement in the Readium Slack, #general channel, with links to the apps on the Apple and Google stores.
+* Please announce this achievement on Twitter/X or LinkedIn with a #readium hash tag, with links to the apps on the Apple and Google stores.
 We will then add your app to the "awesome Readium" page.
 * The Readium community will appreciate if you promote Readium on social networks.
 * It is still time to become a Contributor, see below ...

 ### Contributor

-*  Contribution can be done in a variety of ways: submitting or reviewing pull requests, participating in the Readium Dev calls and in architectural discussions, writing technical documentation, etc.
+* Contribution can be achieved in a variety of ways: submitting or reviewing pull requests, participating in the Readium Dev calls and in architectural discussions, writing technical documentation, etc.
 * Anyone is welcome to contribute to Readium projects.
 * No special rights are required, anyone can submit a pull request from a private fork or open issues to question the API or architecture.
+* Active contributors gain access to the Readium Slack.

 ### Maintainer